 Camille applies her background in higher education, workforce development, social work, and political science to support and train scientific community managers.
 Before joining the CSCCE she helped start up The City University of New York’s Advanced Science Research Center, where she created community and public engagement programs, organized events and professional development training, and oversaw various communications and marketing projects.
 Camille has additionally designed, delivered, and evaluated evidence-based career development programs sponsored by the US National Science Foundation and the New York City Department of Health and Mental Hygiene.
 In 2019, she participated in the CSCCE Community Engagement Fellowship Program (CEFP 2019).

 Adrienne brings a learner-centric philosophy to her work in learning design and technology, program management and evaluation, and STEM teaching and learning.
 Prior to joining CSCCE, she was a learning designer at Dartmouth College, supporting teaching and educational technology needs through consultations, thought-partnership, collaboration, and faculty development workshops.
 She also brings a background in astronomy education and outreach through past projects at the University of Arizona, including the design, development, and management of the International Year of Astronomy 2009 Second Life presence.
 At CSCCE, she is working with the rest of the training team to build out a comprehensive training program for community managers in STEM.

 Alice is a teaching and learning scholar with a disciplinary background in nutritional biochemistry.
 Prior to joining CSCCE, Alice was the Associate Director of the Teaching Academy at New Mexico State University, where she directed university-wide professional development programs with an emphasis on STEM and inclusive teaching.
 While in graduate school at the University of California, Davis, she was the Program Administration Lead for the Teaching Assistant Consultant Program where she designed workshops on a wide variety of teaching topics.
-At CSCCE, Alice works with the Director of Learning to collaboratively design curriculum for trainings, deliver these trainings in the virtual classroom, builds and maintains our courses in our learning management system, and works to cultivate community within cohorts of learners.
+At CSCCE, Alice works with the Director of Learning and the Center Director to collaboratively design curricula for trainings, deliver these trainings in the virtual classroom, builds and maintains our courses in our learning management system, and works to cultivate community within cohorts of learners.